 Revolutions are the great turning points of history.
-A revolution is a tumultuous and transformative event that attempts to change a nation, a region or society – in some cases, even the world.
-Revolutions vary in their aims.
-Some revolutions, like the American Revolution, seek to overthrow and replace the political order.
-Others, like the Russian and Chinese revolutions, seek radical social and economic change.
-One common factor is that revolutions are fast moving.
+A revolution is a tumultuous and transformative event that attempts to change a nation, a region or society – and, in some cases, even the world.
+Revolutions vary in their motives and their aims.
+Some, like the American Revolution, seek to overthrow and replace the political order.
+Others, like the Russian and Chinese revolutions, also seek radical social and economic change.
+A common factor in all revolutions is that they are fast moving.
 In a short time, often just a few years, a revolution can bring about significant change and upheaval.
 Most revolutions are driven by people and groups inspired by hope, idealism and dreams of a better society.
-These revolutionaries challenge the old order and fight to remove it, while the old order strives to maintain its power.
+These revolutionaries attempt to change or overthrow the old order, while the old order strives to maintain its power.
 The outcomes are confrontation, conflict, disruption and division, which can lead to war, violence and human suffering.
 Eventually the revolutionaries emerge victorious and set about trying to create a better society.
 In most cases, this proves much more difficult than they had anticipated.

-Revolutions are unique to their times and locations.
+All revolutions are unique to their times, locations and conditions.
 They do not follow a single plan or model.
-Nevertheless, several revolutions have followed a similar course; they have unfolded and developed in stages or phases.
+Despite this, several revolutions have followed a similar course: they have unfolded and developed in stages or phases.
 Some of these phases include:

 Long term causes.
-Most revolutions do not just occur suddenly or ‘out of the blue’.
-They develop from a long accumulation of grievances and dissatisfaction.
+Revolutions do not occur suddenly or ‘out of the blue’.
+They develop after a long accumulation of grievances and dissatisfaction.
 These grievances can be political, economic or social, or a combination of the three.
-Grievances on their own may not be enough to spark a rebellion or revolution – however they do undermine or erode faith in the ruling class, the political order or the economic system.
+These grievances on their own may not be enough to spark a rebellion or revolution – however, they can undermine or erode faith in the ruling class, the political order or prevailing economic system.
 Ordinary people become dissatisfied and frustrated with their lot.
 Revolutionary sentiment begins to circulate and grow.
-These unsettling ideas can simmer for years or even decades before any action is taken.
-They provide a fertile ground of dissatisfaction in which the seeds of revolution can germinate.
+These unsettling ideas might simmer for years or even decades before any action is taken.
+They provide a fertile intellectual ground in which the seeds of revolution can germinate.

 Short term causes.
-Every revolution is triggered by at least one short term event or crisis.
+Every revolution is triggered by at least one short-term event or crisis.
 These events create, worsen or highlight existing grievances, conditions or suffering.
 This brings about more urgent demands for action or reform.
-Events or crises that might trigger a revolution include disastrous wars or military defeats, the passing of unpopular laws, government resistance to reform, a rapid deterioration in economic conditions or standards of living, or an act of violence against the people.
+Some events or crises that might trigger a revolution include disastrous wars or military defeats, the passing of unpopular laws, government resistance to reform, a rapid deterioration in economic conditions or standards of living, or an act of violence against the people.
 Revolutionary sentiment intensifies when people believe the old regime is unwilling or incapable of reform and improvement.
-If the revolutionaries realise that change and reform cannot come ‘from above’, it is likely to come ‘from below’.Ideology.
+If the revolutionaries realise change and reform will not come ‘from above’, they become more determined to bring about change ‘from below’.Ideology.
 Ideas play a critical part in all revolutions.
 Those who seek change are motivated by new ideas about politics, economics or society.
-Revolutionary ideas are developed, adapted and articulated by important writers and thinkers, such as the philosophes in France.
-These ideas are used to promote the revolution, explain its objectives and justify its actions.
-In the American and French revolutions, for example, old ideas about monarchy and the ‘divine right of kings’ were challenged by the Enlightenment ideas of self government and republicanism.
-The revolutions in Russia and China were underpinned first by liberal republicanism and later by Marxist socialism.
-Revolutions often involve a struggle of ideas between the old order and the revolutionaries, or indeed between multiple revolutionary factions.
+Revolutionary ideas are developed, adapted and articulated by important writers and thinkers, such as Jefferson and Paine in America, the philosophes in France and Marx in Russia.
+These ideas promote revolution, explain its objectives and justify its actions.
+In the American and French revolutions, for example, old ideas about monarchy and the ‘divine right of kings’ were challenged by Enlightenment ideas of self-government and republicanism.
+The revolutions in Russia and China were underpinned first by liberal republicanism, then later by Marxist socialism.
+Revolutions often involve a struggle of ideas between the old order and the revolutionaries, or indeed between different revolutionary factions.

 Flashpoints.
-In the timeline of every revolution there are critical moments when revolutionaries come into direct confrontation with the forces of the old regime.
+In the timeline of every revolution, there are critical moments when revolutionaries come into direct confrontation with the forces of the old regime.
 This may be a showdown between government troops and protesting civilians, such as in Boston (America, March 1770) or on ‘Bloody Sunday’ (Russia, January 1905).
 Alternatively, it may be a confrontation of words or ideas, like the signing of the Declaration of Independence (America, July 1776) or the passing of the Tennis Court Oath (France, June 1789).
-Whatever form these flashpoints take, they bring revolutionary ideas and movements to a head.
-They directly challenge the power and authority of the old regime and bring about an acceleration in the pace of the revolution.Armed struggle.
-Revolutions by their nature are violent struggles between the old regime and those who seek to remove it.
-Revolutionaries prepare for an armed struggle by forming militias or armies, both to protect themselves and to overthrow the old order.
-The old regime also mobilises to defend its hold on power.
-Eventually the two clash – such as at Lexington Concord (America, April 1775), the Bastille (France, July 1789) and the Winter Palace (Russia, October 1917).
+Whatever form they take, these flashpoints bring revolutionary ideas and movements to a head.
+They directly challenge the power and authority of the old regime and bring about an acceleration in the pace of revolution.Armed struggle.
+Revolutions, by their nature, are violent struggles between the old regime and those who hope to remove it.
+Many revolutionaries prepare for armed struggle by forming militias or armies, either to protect themselves or to overthrow the old order.
+Meanwhile, the old regime mobilises to defend its grip on power.
+Eventually the two forces will clash – such as at Lexington Concord (America, April 1775), the Bastille (France, July 1789) and the Winter Palace (Russia, October 1917).
 This may lead to war.
 If revolutionary war unfolds, society becomes polarised and individuals and regions are forced to take sides.
-The outcomes of revolutionary war are often dispossession, death and destruction.
+The outcomes of revolutionary war may be dispossession, death and destruction.

 Division.
 As the new regime attempts to rebuild society, it may become divided over aims and methods.
 Revolutions tend to be better at destruction than construction.
 They are more effective at dismantling the old order than deciding what will replace it.
 Plans for a new society are often formed ‘on the run’, in the fires of the revolution.
 As these plans appear, ideological divisions may emerge.
-The revolutionaries may disagree and separate into into internal factions or distinct groups.
-There may be dispute, even conflict over the future of the new society.
+The revolutionaries may disagree and form internal factions or separate groups.
+There may be some dispute, even conflict over the future of the new society.
 New leaders with different ideas or methods may also appear.